harrypmdev/liars-dice/README.md

 ## Deployment

 - The site was deployed to GitHub pages using the following steps:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the 'settings' tab.
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the 'master branch'.
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <a target="_blank" href="https://harrypmdev.github.io/liars-dice/">https://harrypmdev.github.io/liars-dice/</a>
+The live link can be found here - <a target="_blank" href="https://harrypmdev.github.io/liars-dice/">https://harrypmdev.github.io/liars-dice/</a>.

 ## Credits